 Notes.
 Among past 30 day alcohol users, the percentage who reported drinking alcohol one or more times to increase the effect of some of other drug or drugs during the past 30 days.
-The n-size displayed is the largest n-size across these questions.
+The n-size displayed is the largest n-size across these quetsions.
 Because each question is asked individually, the n-size may vary.
-Not reporting due to the participation number is less than 10.